Communist Party of Greece: During the junta

 On 21 April 1967, a group of right-wing Greek Army colonels led by Georgios Papadopoulos successfully carried out a coup d'état on the pretext of imminent "communist threat", establishing what became known as the Regime of the Colonels.
 All political parties, including EDA, were dissolved and civil liberties were suppressed for all Greek citizens.
 KKE members were persecuted along with other opponents of the junta.

 In 1968, a crisis escalated between KKE's two main factions.
 The crisis was already festering during the 12th plenum of the party's central committee held in Budapest between 5 and 15 February 1968 in which three members of the politbureau (M. Partsalidis, Z. Zografos and P. Dimitriu) were expelled for fractionist activity and was further triggered by the Soviet invasion of Czechoslovakia.
 This event led a number of Greek communists who were ideologically leaning with the so-called opportunist faction to break with KKE that was loyal to the Socialist Republic's policy and to follow the nascent Eurocommunist line, which favored a more pluralistic approach to socialism.
 A relatively large group split from KKE, forming what became the Communist Party of Greece (Interior).
-The spin-off party forged bonds with Eurocommunist parties such as the Italian Communist Party as well as with Nicolae Ceauşescu's Romanian Communist Party.
+The spin-off party forged bonds with Eurocommunist parties such as the Italian Communist Party as well as with Nicolae Ceaușescu's Romanian Communist Party.
 Its supporters referred to KKE as the KKE (Exterior) ("ΚΚΕ εξωτερικού"), inferring that KKE's policies were dictated by the Politburo of the Communist Party of the Soviet Union.

 Despite the difficulties resulting from the split, KKE continued its opposition to the Greek Junta throughout the next six years.
 Its political fighting against the regime took the form of labour disruptions and strikes and small demonstrations all over the country.
 Its power was rising inside the Universities where the newly founded Communist Youth of Greece (KNE) began working underground.
 KKE underground forces continued to work closely with other political groups of the center and left within Greece and abroad.
 In many European capitals anti-Junta committees were founded to support the struggle in Greece.

 Legalisation

-After the restoration of parliamentary democracy in 1974, Constantine Karamanlis legalised the KKE hoping to reclaim "a vital part of national memory".
+After the restoration of parliamentary democracy in 1974, Konstantinos Karamanlis legalised the KKE hoping to reclaim "a vital part of national memory".
 In the 1974 elections, the KKE participated with the KKE Interior and the EDA under the name of the United Left, receiving 9.36 per cent of the vote.
 In the elections from 1977 to 1989, the KKE participated on its own.

 In 1989, the political consequences of the Civil War were finally lifted.
 The war was named "Civil War" instead of "War against the gangs" ("συμμοριτοπόλεμος"), that was the official state name for that era up until that point and DSE fighters were named "DSE fighters" instead of "Communist Gangfighters" ("κουμουνιστοσυμμορίτες").